-The key to understanding the financial position and changes in the Authority's finances from year to year are presented in the Balance Sheet, Statement of Revenue, Expenses, and Changes in Net Assets and the Statement of Cash Flows.
+The key to understanding the financial position and changes in the Authority's finances from year to year are presented in the Statement of Net Position, Statement of Revenue, Expenses, and Changes in Net Position and the Statement of Cash Flows.
 These statements present financial information in a form similar to that used by other not-for-profit organizations and private corporations.

-The Balance Sheet includes all assets and liabilities of the Authority.
+The Statement of Net Position includes all assets, deferred outflows, liabilities and deferred inflows of the Authority.
 It is prepared under the accrual basis of accounting, whereby revenues and assets are recognized when earned or in certain instances received, and expenses and liabilities are recognized when incurred, regardless of when cash is exchanged.

-The Statement of Revenue, Expenses, and Changes in Net Assets presents the revenues earned and the expenses incurred during the year.
+The Statement of Revenue, Expenses, and Changes in Net Position presents the revenues earned and the expenses incurred during the year.
 All activities of the Authority are reported as either operating or non-operating.
 Operating activities are those that support the mission and purpose of the Authority.
 Non-operating activities represent transactions that are primarily investing, legislative or regulated in nature.